SantiagoYanezFerreiro/MilestoneProject1GymWebsite/README.md

 ## Responsiveness
-Navigation Menu: It becomes a Hamburger Menu on small devices.
+**Navigation Menu:** It becomes a Hamburger Menu on small devices.

-Didn’t modify the modal form jumbotron, testimonials and thankyou page since they look fine with occupying most of the screen for all screen sizes (col-lg-12).

-General Info: Used order to alter the order of the elements in small devices.
+**General Info:** Used order to alter the order of the elements in small devices.
 I thought it would look better to place first a text block, then the two images and finally the last text block.
 Each text block/img occupies the entire screen size (col-12) on small devices.
 Also reduced the font-size on medium and small devices.

-Footer: Each section occupies the entire screen width on small devices (col-12) and the elements get stacked one below the other.
+**Footer:** Each section occupies the entire screen width on small devices (col-12) and the elements get stacked one below the other.

-Classes: On medium devices two classes occupy the entire screen width and on small devices each class takes the entire width (col-12).
+**Classes:** On medium devices two classes occupy the entire screen width and on small devices each class takes the entire width (col-12).
 Reduced font-size on small tables and phones since it looked too big on these devices.

-Memberships and Services: Each of them occupies half of the screen width on medium devices, so two get display alongside, and the entire width on small devices.
+**Memberships and Services:** Each of them occupies half of the screen width on medium devices, so two get display alongside, and the entire width on small devices.
 Furthermore, added a big of margin for membership-boxes on small devices.

-FAQ’s: Just reduced the screen size and the font-size for small tablets and phones so that it looks better.
+**FAQ’s:** Just reduced the screen size and the font-size for small tablets and phones so that it looks better.

-Contact Info and Form sections: They occupy the entire screen width on small devices and get placed one below the other on them.
+**Contact Info and Form sections:** They occupy the entire screen width on small devices and get placed one below the other on them.

-Heading Tags -> Reduced Font-Sizes for Small Phones and modified margins.
+**Heading Tags:** Reduced Font-Sizes for Small Phones and modified margins.
 The font-size was too big for these screens.
 They occupy the entire width (col-12) on all devices and are centered.

 ## Links and images